peterirlam/personal-portfolio/README.md

 Why not get in touch?
 I'd love to hear from you.

-Want to collaborate or need freelance work - just fill out the form, email me or use whatever method you're comfortable with 😄.
+Want to collaborate - just fill out the form, email me or use whatever method you're comfortable with 😄.

 ## 🔗 &nbsp; Demo